 Enable Inherit Ruleset Identities to select all rule identities to match all current and future ruleset identities.
 For more information, see Add a Ruleset to the Web Policy.

 a.
-Click Add Destinations and optionally choose Application Settings.
+Click Add Destination and optionally choose Application Settings.

 Unavailable if the Rule Action is Warn.
 For more information about Application Settings, see Manage Application Settings.

-Note: You must enable HTTPS inspection to enforce Application settings.
-As well, if not already done, you must also download and install a CA root certificate.
+Note: You must enable HTTPS inspection to enforce Application Settings.
+As well, if not already installed, you must download and install a CA root certificate.
 For more information, see Manage Certificates.

-If you have previously created an Application setting, you can select it from the top most pull-down and then click Apply.
+If you have previously created an Application Setting, you can choose it from the pull-down and then click Apply.

 c.
-Click Add Destinations and optionally choose Content Categories.
+Click Add Destination and optionally choose Content Categories.

-For more information about Content Categories, see Manage Content Categories.
+For more information about Content Categories, see Web Content Categories.

-If you have previously created a Content Category setting, you can select it from the top pull-down and then click Apply.
+If you have previously created a Content Category setting, you can choose it from the pull-down and then click Apply.

 e.
-Click Add Destinations and optionally choose Destination List.
+Click Add Destination and optionally choose Destination Lists.